HLBarker/MachineLearningPortfolio/README.md

 ### Each project includes:
 * README file that outlines the objective/question for the particular data science problem along with background information and results
-* R script/markdown that includes all of the data processing and modeling along with comments that help to show my thought process (e.g., why I chose certain models, choice of data transformation)
+* R script/markdown that includes all of the data processing and modeling along with comments that help to show my thought process (*e.g.*, why I chose certain models, choice of data transformation, etc.)
 * R dashboard to visualize and interpret the results

 ### List of projects: